Baltimore oriole: Feeding

 Baltimore orioles forage in trees and shrubs, also making short flights to catch insects.
-They acrobatically clamber, hover and hang among foliage as they comb high branches.
-They mainly eat insects, berries and nectar, and are often seen sipping at hummingbird feeders.
+They acrobatically clamber, hover, and hang among foliage as they comb high branches.
+They mainly eat insects, berries, and nectar, and are often seen sipping at hummingbird feeders.
 Their favored prey is perhaps the forest tent caterpillar moth, which they typically eat in their larval stage, and can be a nuisance species if not naturally regulated by predation.
-The larvae caterpillar are beaten against a branch until their protective hairs are skinned off before being eaten.
+The larvae caterpillar is beaten against a branch until their protective hairs are skinned off before being eaten.
 They will also consume beetles, grasshoppers, wasps, bugs, and spiders.
+Baltimore orioles' consumption of forest tent caterpillars at the stage of development when they do the most damage to forest trees and plants, plays an important role in the ecosystem.

 Unlike American robins and many other fruit-eating birds, Baltimore orioles seem to prefer only ripe, dark-colored fruit.
 Orioles seek out the darkest mulberries, the reddest cherries, and the deepest-purple grapes, and will ignore green grapes and yellow cherries even if they are ripe.
-Baltimore orioles sometimes use their bills to "gape", stabbing their closed bill into soft fruits, then opening it to lap the juice with their tongues.
-During spring and fall, nectar, fruit and other sugary foods are readily converted into fat, which supplies energy for migration.
+Baltimore orioles sometimes use their bills to "gape", stabbing their closed bill into soft fruits, then opening them to lap the juice with their tongues.
+During spring and fall, nectar, fruit, and other sugary foods are readily converted into fat, which supplies energy for migration.
 Many people now attract Baltimore orioles to their backyards with oriole feeders.
-Many contain essentially the same food as hummingbird feeders, but are designed for orioles, and are orange instead of red and have larger perches.
-Baltimore orioles are also fond of halved oranges, grape jelly and, in their winter quarters, the red arils of gumbo-limbo (Bursera simaruba).
+Many contain essentially the same food as hummingbird feeders, but are designed for orioles, are orange instead of red, and have larger perches.
+Baltimore orioles are also fond of halved oranges, grape jelly, and in their winter quarters, the red arils of gumbo-limbo (Bursera simaruba).
 If they discover a well-kept feeder, orioles lead their young there.